jon-harper/OmniBox/docs/assembly/base.md

 <figure markdown>
   [![illustration][base_prep4]{width="480"}][base_prep4]
   <figcaption>6.
-Replace the cover and insert the IEC power switch socket into the rear of the base.</figcaption>
+Replace the cover and slide the power switch socket into the rear of the base.</figcaption>
 </figure>

 <figure markdown>